Mark Nzeocha: San Francisco 49ers

 On March 15, 2019, Nzeocha signed a three-year contract extension with the 49ers.
-During the season-opener against the Tampa Bay Buccaneers, Nzeocha intercepted Jameis Winston once in the 31-17 victory.
-The 49ers reached Super Bowl LIV but they lost to the Kansas City Chiefs by a score of 31-20.
+During the season-opener against the Tampa Bay Buccaneers, Nzeocha intercepted Jameis Winston once in the 31–17 victory.
+The 49ers reached Super Bowl LIV but they lost to the Kansas City Chiefs by a score of 31–20.
+He appeared in 16 games with no starts, registering two defensive tackles, one interception, one pass defensed and seven special teams tackles.

-On September 30, 2020, Nzeocha was placed on injured reserve.
+On September 30, 2020, Nzeocha was placed on the short-term injured reserve with a strained quadriceps.
 On December 19, 2020, Nzeocha was activated off of injured reserve.
-The 49ers declined to exercise the 2021 contract year on Nzeocha's contract on March 5, 2021, making him an unrestricted free agent at the start of the new league year.
+He appeared in five games with no starts and made two special teams tackles.